 Thinking about the consequences of technology is an important part of any computer science education and all CS professionals should think about ethics of what they are involved in.
 Reading great science fiction such as this is one good way to explore the consequences, though as Ursula Le Guin has said: the best science fiction doesn’t predict the future, it tells us about ourselves in the present.
 Following in the tradition of “The Machine Stops” and “I, Robot”, “Service Model” (and the short story “Human Resources” that comes with it) does that, if in a satyrical way.
 It is a must read for anyone involved in the design of AI tools especially those promoting the idea of utopian futures.

 Researchers in Japan made a robot arm that always wins at rock, paper, scissors (a game completely of chance).
 Not with ultra-clever psychology, which is the way that the best humans play, but with old-fashioned cheating.
 The robot uses high-speed motors and precise computer vision systems to recognise whether its human opponent is making the sign for rock, paper or scissors.
 One millisecond later, it can play the sign that beats whatever the human chooses.
 Because the whole process is so quick, it looks to humans like the robot is playing at the same time.
-See for yourself by clicking below to watch the video of this amazing cheating robot.
+See for yourself by following the link below to watch the video of this amazing cheating robot.

 The word ‘robot’ came to the English language over 100 years ago in the early 1920s.
 Before that the words ‘automaton’ or ‘android’ were used.
 In 1920 Czech playwright Karel Čapek published his play “R.U.R.”
 (Rossum’s Universal Robots, or Rossumovi Univerzální Roboti) and his brother Josef suggested using ‘roboti’, from the Slavic / Czech word meaning ‘forced labour’.
 In the late 1930s there was a performance of the play at the People’s Palace in London’s Stepney Green / Mile End – this building is now part of Queen Mary University of London (some of our computer science lectures take place there) and, one hundred years on, QMUL also has a Centre for Advanced Robotics.